malaikamajeed277/malaikamajeed277/README.md

 ## Hi, I’m Malaika

-🎓 BS English Student
-📍 Government College Women University Sialkot

-I’m a student with a strong interest in *literature, linguistics, and learning new skills*.
+I’m a student with a strong interest in *literature, linguistics, and learning new skills and programing language.
 Currently, I’m exploring *Git and GitHub* to understand how projects and profiles are managed online.

 ## What I’m Learning